 If we break “premises liability” down to its most basic form, we have two words: premises and liability.
 Premises refers to property, a business, a home, etc., and liability means being responsible for something because the law states that a person (or a business) holds that responsibility.
 Of course, from there, a lot of nuance is involved.
 However, when we talk about what premises liability means, we can summarize it by stating that someone (including a business) has or had a legal obligation to keep the property reasonably safe for people who are allowed to be on the premises.

 In Arizona, property owners owe a duty of care to people who have a legal right to be on their premises, such as customers at a store or guests at a private residence.
-This duty of care means that property owners are obligated to take reasonable efforts to inspect their property for potential hazards, repair any known dangers, warn visitors of possible risks, and maintain the standards of safety expected by law.
+This duty of care means that property owners are obligated to make reasonable efforts to inspect their property for potential hazards, repair any known dangers, warn visitors of possible risks, and maintain the standards of safety expected by law.
 The level of care required depends on the status of the injured party.

 However, there is a significant exception when it comes to child trespassers.